Idlesome/react-launches/README.md

 - Build in storybook with addons
 - Use translation functions instead of hard text

+Note: The redux/sagas/selectors part of this project is overkill for a project this size and is intended as an example of how it might look in a larger project.

 ---

 This project was bootstrapped with